afontainec/chinchay-docs/docs/errorhandler/good-practices.md

   'unexistant_parameter'
   'id_not_found'
   'incorrect_format'
-  'emptyData' // can be camel case or your case of preference.
+  'emptyData' // can be camelcase or your case of preference.
 For these errors I tend to go for snake cases though.
   ```